simonkrol/QHacks2019-App/README.md

 ```
 Sirens from 0 until 3 seconds
 Dog Barking from 4 until 9 seconds
-No Identifial Sound from 9 until 12 seconds
+No Identifiable Sound from 9 until 12 seconds
 Gun Shot at 13 seconds
 ```